Secondhand Asbestos Exposure

 Because asbestos fibers are microscopic, many people had no idea they were being exposed at all.

 In past decades, workers in construction, shipyards, factories, insulation trades, automotive repair, and industrial settings often returned home wearing dusty work clothes.
-Before modern awareness of asbestos risks, it was common for spouses or family members to shake out clothing, do laundry, or clean work items by hand.
+Before broader awareness of asbestos risks, it was common for spouses or family members to shake out clothing, do laundry, or clean work items by hand.

 - Washing contaminated work clothes